rcarrata/rcarrata.github.io/_posts/2020-08-22-service-serving-certificates.md

 ## 4. Service CA Certificates in OpenShift 4

-For OpenShift 4.x the service ca certificates are managed by the service CA operator.
+For OpenShift 4.x, the service CA certificates are managed by the Service CA operator.

 The key and certificate are in a secret in the namespace openshift-service-ca as signing-key secret: